 Location.
 33° 20.71′ N, 80° 8.602′ W. Marker is in Cross, South Carolina, in Berkeley County.
 Marker is on Old Highway 6, on the right when traveling west.
+Located Approx. 500 feet from Ranger Road intersection and Road 132.
 Touch for map.
-Located Approx. 500 feet from Ranger Road intersection and Road 132.
 Marker is in this post office area: Cross SC 29436, United States of America.
+Touch for directions.

-Related markers. list of markers that are related to this marker.
+Related markers.
+Click here for a list of markers that are related to this marker.
 See other markers tracing the Cherokee Path

 Also see . . .
 The Cherokee Path (also Keowee path), Wikipedia entry.
 In the 17th century it was used by English and French fur traders, and later used as a military road during the American Revolution.
 (Submitted on September 30, 2009, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 30, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,402 times since then and 6 times this year.
+It was originally submitted on September 30, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,506 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on September 30, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.